Krillsson/sys-API/README.md

   "threshold": "123"
 }
 ```

-If you exclude the `"id"` field from the JSON the API will create a new monitor.
-If you include an ID the API will update the monitor of that ID if it exists or return NOT FOUND/404 if it does not exist.

 The response for this call will be the UUID of the monitor that was created:

 ```json